cobianzo/asim-solar-project/README.md

 # Develop

+`git clone <this repo>`

+`git submodule update --init --recursive`

+- Node 20 (not sure if its n18?)
+- NPM 10.7
+- WP Env installed globally
+- Docker
+- Composer

+`npm install`
+also, inside the folder `plugins/coco-gravity-form-map-field` `npm install` also, inside the folder `plugins/solar-project`
+`npm install`

 in this folder

-`npm run dev` for wp scripts compilation into /build - It compiles also into the coco-gravity-form-map-field subproject, in case you modify something there.
+`npm run dev` for wp scripts compilation into `/plugins/solar-project/build` - It compiles also into the `coco-gravity-form-map-field` subproject, in case you modify something there.

 `npm run bs` for browser sync